How to Dissolve a Massachusetts LLC

 • the effective date for the certificate of cancellation if other than the filing date.

-The certificate must be signed by an authorized individual, such as an authorized LLC manger or member.
-The SOC does not have a certificate of cancellation form available for download.
-However, there is an online filing system that you may be able to use to create and submit your certificate.
+The certificate must be signed by an authorized individual, such as an authorized LLC manager or member.
+The SOC doesn't have a certificate of cancellation form available for download.
+However, there's an online filing system that you can use to create and submit your certificate.
+As of 2023, the fee to file the certificate is $100.

 Be aware that your business name will become available for use by others once your LLC is dissolved.

-Note: Dissolving and winding up your LLC is only one piece of the process of closing your business.
-For further, general guidance on many of the other steps involved, check Nolo's 20-point checklist for closing a business and the Nolo article on what you need to know about closing a business.
+Dissolving and winding up your LLC is only one piece of the process of closing your business.
+For further general guidance on many of the other steps involved, see our checklist for closing your business and read about what you need to know about closing a business.

 Get Professional Help